gradgrind/WZC/docs/basics.md

  - LESSONS
  - LOCAL_CONSTRAINTS

-The database objects are used to build the internal structures necessary for displaying, editing and constructting the timetable.
+The database objects are used to build the internal structures necessary for displaying, editing and constructing the timetable.

 #### DAYS